Malik Dohan al-Hassan: Post-Saddam

 In 2003 he was elected to head the Iraqi Bar Association.
 He was appointed to a task force looking at compensation for the victims of the Saddam Hussein government.
 In June 2004 he was appointed as the Minister of Justice in the Iraqi Interim Government.
 As Minister, he was targeted by a car bomb that killed four people, including his nephew.
 Responsibility was claimed by Abu Musab al-Zarqawi, head of al-Qaeda in Iraq.
 He defended the use of the death penalty against former President Saddam Hussein, saying "...we have the right and even the obligation to use the tools that we see useful".
 Later that year, he threatened to resign unless a judge who had indicted Ahmad Chalabi for murder and money laundering was fired.

 2005 Iraqi elections

 He had initially called for the Iraqi legislative election of January 2005 to be postponed as it could "...trigger civil war".
 He nonetheless took part with the National Democratic Coalition, who only received 9,747 votes.
-Even though he did not get elected, he remained a vocal figure in the media and was often asked for his opinion.
+Although he was not elected, he remained a vocal figure in the media and was often asked for his opinion.
 In February 2007, he criticized the proposed Oil and Gas Law as being too vague.